Our use of cookies

 • Working with the NHS to develop more resilient support and advice for nursing staff

-• Developing and implementing a sector wide Workforce Strategy with partners
+• Implementing a sector wide Workforce Strategy

 Digital and technology enabled care

 The Council is committed to addressing digital exclusion and has a digital strategy, acting as a catalyst to enable more supported and connected communities.
-The Council intends for digital to underpin a transformed health and social care system that focuses on self- care, early intervention and prevention and has improved healthy life expectancy.
+The Council intends for digital to underpin a transformed health and social care system that focuses on self-care, early intervention and prevention and has improved healthy life expectancy.

-We have a number of current schemes and initiatives in place relevant to care home sector, including the deployment of Reminiscence Interactive Therapy Activities (RITA) in up to 51dementia care homes.
+We have a number of current schemes and initiatives in place relevant to care home sector, including the deployment of Reminiscence Interactive Therapy Activities (RITA) in up to 51 dementia care homes.
 We also support care homes in accessing secure information exchange with the NHS and other partners, including through support available to the marketplace through the Staffordshire Association of Registered Care Providers (SARCP).
 The completion of the digital toolkit to support access to secure information exchange will be an expectation in future contracts.

 Strength based/outcomes based